faceyspacey/respond-framework-docs-old/README.md

 Respond Framework is the next evolution of the Redux legacy built for a hooks + suspense era.
 If you have loved Redux, but have been unsure where it now stands, you've come to the right place.

 Respond birthed out of one of the most important Redux libraries, [redux-first-router](https://github.com/faceyspacey/redux-first-router).
 Respond solves longstanding issues with Redux that serious app developers have been waiting for.
-It competes head to head with hooks/suspense strategies, providing a superior solution for large apps.
-Fortunately you don't have to pick--you can mix Respond with your hooks.
+It tackles crucial areas hooks/suspense are not focused on, providing a superior overall solution for large apps.
+Fortunately you don't have to pick--you can mix Respond with hooks.

 The *Redux Revival* starts here.

 ## Overview

-Respond Framework is what happens if you make Redux modular and built it *directly* into React, while also doing the same for *routing*, and making things as easy as they were in the server-side MVC days.
+Respond Framework is what happens if you make Redux **modular** and built it *directly* into React, while also building **routing** directly into the framework.
+The result being things made as easy as they were in the server-side MVC days, while gaining all the benefits modern javascript has brought in terms of modularly building large apps out of many small apps.

-It's a re-think of how we build our apps that captures the best of the old days.
-These are things that were unnecessarily thrown away that we want.
-Reincorporating them can be viewed as the pendulum swinging into balance.
-This is how software evolves--the pendulum swinging back and forth until reaching a new stable center.
-What are those *"things"?*
+It's a re-think of how we build our apps that captures the best of the old ways and new ways.

 The birds eye view is this:

-- your apps can still be built from **request** and ***response*** building blocks like server-side MVC apps
+- your apps can still be built from **request** and ***response*** building blocks like server-side MVC apps in olden times
-- action dispatches within "Respond modules" are namespaced and therefore isolated from the rest of your app, finally allowing you to think in terms of many mini Redux apps
+- action dispatches within **"Respond modules"** are namespaced and therefore isolated from the rest of your app, finally allowing you to think in terms of *many mini Redux apps*

-With Respond you can use all your hooks and suspense tricks at the microscopic component level, but *also* take a step back and get similar modularity at higher macro levels that more naturally represent application boundaries.
+With Respond you can use all your hooks and suspense tricks at the microscopic component level, but *also* take a step back and get similar **modularity** at higher macro levels that more naturally represent application boundaries.
+The latter is a world first we have eagerly been awaiting.

 Next Up: a quick overview of what you can do with Respond.